 - Cheese: 3 tsp cheese powder (natural grated dried cheese is best), 1/8 tsp mustard powder, 1/4 tsp salt

-- Za’atar: This Middle Eastern spice mix is often premixed with salt.
+- Za’atar: This Middle Eastern spice mix (affiliate link) is often premixed with salt.
 However, if yours isn’t salted then add 1/4 tsp of salt to your popcorn, otherwise use 1 tsp of za’atar.

 - Maple: Mix 2 tbsp pure maple syrup with the butter before pouring over the popcorn.